EvanRamseyC/Automated-Directory-Archiver/README.md

 # Secolo-Zip-Automater
 While currently called the Secolo zip automater, it actually is now made to function with any project like it.
+I just don't have a better name for it yet

 Under a given year, the program will perform these actions to prepare each directory for achiving.
 1. Locate the subsequent matching xml file and move it to the newspaper directory.